 And Western Europe SVOD subs are set to reach 234 million by 2026, up from 137 million at the end of 2020.

 HDR has long been considered a key potential weapon in the battle to retain consumer eyeballs, with many people concluding that it provides more of a ‘wow’ factor than a mere jump alone to 4K can manage.
 Its attempts to gain traction in the marketplace have been given a boost by Apple, whose latest 12.9-inch iPad Pro offers a new HDR-supported Liquid Retina XDR display, while a new version of Apple TV 4K supports various flavors of HDR including Dolby Vision.
 Some Hollywood insiders are already impressed enough to be talking about using the iPad as a reference screen for remote approvals of grading etc.

 Arguably the biggest winner at this year’s Oscars was Netflix, which won a total of seven trophies out of 36 nominations.
 Variety ran the numbers and it’s interesting to see the mixture of the old and the new that is reshaping the industry.
-Second biggest winner was Disney with five awards, third was Warner Bros. with three, and fourth was Amazon Studios with two.
+The second biggest winner was Disney with five awards, the third was Warner Bros. with three, and the fourth was Amazon Studios with two.
 Rounding up the streaming services, Apple had two nominations and Hulu had one, but they came away empty-handed.